PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 Conclusion

-It's still pretty rough, but I think I'm starting to see the direction of results.
+It's still pretty rough, but I think I can see the direction of the results.

-The event was a good opportunity and it was fun to get to work on areas that are difficult to tackle in my regular work.
+The event was a good opportunity, and it was fun to be able to tackle areas that are difficult to tackle in my regular work.

-In the future, I would like to have people outside our team try it out and get feedback so that we can make improvements.
+In the future, I would like to have people outside the team try it out and get feedback so that I can make improvements.